kotlin-hands-on/hands-on/Introduction to Coroutines/02_BlockingRequest.md

 # Blocking request

-We use developer github API, which performs the requests under your account (uses your password and authentication token you've provided).
+We use developer GitHub API, which performs the requests under your account and uses your password and authentication token you've provided.

 We use [Retrofit](https://square.github.io/retrofit/) to perform HTTP requests to Github.
-It allows us to request the list of repositories under the given organization, and request the list of contributors for each repository:
+It allows us to request the list of repositories under the given organization, and the list of contributors for each repository:

 ```kotlin
 interface GitHubService {